-- 5.1 Special responsibility allowances shall be payable to those Members of the authority who are councillors as hold those offices (which have special responsibilities in relation to the authority) as are specified in column 1 of Schedule 2. - 5.2 The amount of each special responsibility allowance shall be as specified in column 2 of Schedule 2. - 5.3 Where a Member does not have throughout the whole of a year any such special responsibilities as entitle him/her to a special responsibility allowance, his/her entitlement shall be to payment of such part of that allowance as bears to the whole the same proportion as the number of days during which he/she has such special responsibilities bears to the number of days in that year. - 5.4 Where a Member is suspended or partially suspended from his/her responsibilities or duties as a member of the authority in accordance with Part III of the Local Government Act 2000 or regulations made under that Part, the part of special responsibility allowances payable to him/her in respect of the responsibilities or duties from which he/she is suspended or partially suspended may be withheld by the authority. - 5.5 No Member shall be entitled to more than one special responsibility allowance.
-Where a Member holds more than one office, then the higher of the special responsibility allowances shall apply.
+- 5.1 Special Responsibility Allowances shall be payable to those Members of the authority who are councillors as hold those offices (which have special responsibilities in relation to the authority) as are specified in Schedule 2. - 5.2 The amount of each Special Responsibility Allowance shall be as specified in Schedule 2. - 5.3 Where a Member does not have throughout the whole of a year any such special responsibilities as entitle him/her to a Special Responsibility Allowance, his/her entitlement shall be to payment of such part of that allowance as bears to the whole the same proportion as the number of days during which he/she has such special responsibilities bears to the number of days in that year. - No Member shall be entitled to more than one Special Responsibility Allowance.
+Where a Member holds more than one office, then the higher of the Special Responsibility Allowances shall apply.